denyskryvytskyi/ToonTanks/README.md

 Here are some specific things I learned while making this game:

-- Custom Pawn class for the Tank and Towers.
+- Custom Pawn class for the Tank and Towers
-- New Enhanced Input system usage for the player controller with custom input actions and input mapping context.
+- New Enhanced Input system usage for the player controller with custom input actions and input mapping context
+- Gamepad support
 - Tank movement using player input
 - Projectiles spawning on Tank/Tower shooting
 - Health, damage and destruction logic